 My work has also appeared on both Christian and Nutrition blogs such as RELEVANT Magazine, (in)courage and Naughty Nutrition, as well as language and scientific journals such as Claritas Journal of Language and Culture and The Purdue Journal of Undergraduate Research.

-Sign up for the newsletter to stay connected to the latest content and community updates!
+Sign up for the newsletter to stay in the loop with the latest content!

 *Note: “Nutra-Intuition” used to be the name of my blog, and you may come across this term on my site.